 - Churchill, Stalin and Roosevelt also agreed at this conference to create the UN according to the principles developed at the Moscow Conference.
 This conference would lead to the bringing together of experts.

 Stories about the Tehran Conference

-According to Soviet historiography, during the second half of 1943, Otto Skorzeny’s Special Forces reportedly worked on a plan to assassinate Churchill, Roosevelt and Stalin during the conference that was to be held in Tehran.
-It was known as the operation “Big Jump”.
+- According to Soviet historiography, during the second half of 1943, Otto Skorzeny’s Special Forces reportedly worked on a plan to assassinate Churchill, Roosevelt, and Stalin during the conference that was to be held in Tehran.
+It was known as the operation “Long Jump”.

-However, the project was abandoned because the location was too far away.
-Another reason was that Berlin received a coded message from its agents in Tehran indicating that they were under surveillance and because the agents of the Soviet counter-espionage had alerted the Anglo-Americans.
+- The project was abandoned partly because the location was too far away.
+Also, Berlin received a coded message from its agents in Tehran indicating that they were under surveillance and that the agents of the Soviet counterespionage had alerted the Anglo-Americans.
 It seemed that this story was only a Soviet invention.

-Tehran had to establish a second front and coordinate military operations against the common enemy in the east and west so as to end the war in Europe before the end of the year.
-But the end of the war is over.
+- Tehran had to establish a second front and coordinate military operations against the common enemy in the east and west to end the war in Europe before the end of the year.

 The beginning of the Greek tragedy

-The antagonism between Churchill and Stalin was well before Tehran.
-It was obvious for the two statesmen that there could be of permanent vacuum in the centre of Europe a Germany crushed, and the one who dominates Germany would ultimately dominate the continent.
-The question of the ‘second front identified itself so to this question: What Europe will we have?
+- The antagonism between Churchill and Stalin started well before Tehran.
+It was obvious for the two statesmen that there could be a vacuum in the centre of Europe, a Germany crushed, and the one who dominated Germany would ultimately dominate the continent.
+The question of the second front identified itself to this question: What Europe will we have?